 2.1 Cheapest Way to Send Small Bank Transfers Below $7000 USD/approx $9500 AUD

-If you’re looking for the cheapest way to send bank transfers from Australia to the USA, CurrencyFair (review) can be the best option.
+If you’re looking for the cheapest way to send money from Australia to the USA, CurrencyFair with it’s peer-to-peer network (review) can be the best option.

-This is because it has a unique peer-to-peer marketplace where you can select your own exchange rate and swap with other users who are making USD to AUD transfers.
+The unique peer-to-peer marketplace allows you to select your own exchange rate and swap with other users who are making USD to AUD transfers.

-If the swap is successful, you can lock in an exchange rate (sometimes) below the interbank rate.
+If the swap is successful, you can lock in an exchange rate (sometimes) below the mid-market rate (explained).

 2.2 Cheapest Way to Send Large Transfers Over $7000 USD/approx $9500 AUD